By Mary Kyle McCurdy | 3-minute read

 The most significant housing policy change that Oregon has seen in the past few decades – the Oregon Housing Needs Analysis, or OHNA – is getting closer to reality now as it moves into the rulemaking phase with the Department of Land Conservation and Development (DLCD).
 The department is in the process of translating 2023’s housing legislation, House Bill 2001, into specific rules and guidelines for cities to help them plan for and invest in housing.
 Many of you helped pass this landmark legislation.

 As part of our efforts to make sure the OHNA rulemaking brings transformative changes to housing planning and investment, we joined with others to create a set of guiding principles for effective rules about housing production.
-As the 1000 Friends of Oregon associate director, I am participating in this intensive rulemaking process, which will result in the Land Conservation & Development Commission (LCDC) adopting rules by January 2025
+As the 1000 Friends of Oregon associate director, I am participating in this intensive rulemaking process, which will result in the Land Conservation and Development Commission (LCDC) adopting rules by January 2025.

 Read the guiding principles